 Using a Cricut Tote Bag as Fabric

 Ahhh Snap!
-Yup you read that right.
+Yup, you read that right.
 This week’s Cricut Infusible Ink Tote Bag Hack is a Snap Bag!!!
+So I show you how easy it is to use a Cricut Tote Bag Blank for fabric.
 How awesome is this?
 Don’t feel stuck to only use a tote bag as a tote bag.
 Take that tote bag and turn it into a fabric project.
 Can you imagine the possibilities?!?
 Secretly I’m hoping Cricut will release some sort of fabric for us to use.

 In the meantime have fun with projects like this!
 I was inspired by Lorrie Nunemaker’s : Let’s make SNAP Bags!
 I simply love how cute and fast her method of making these are.